Today's Medicine

 Nebraska

 You can register to be notified for vaccine eligibility on the state of Nebraska’s website.
 You can also call (833) 998-2275.
-If you are currently eligible but have not made an appointment, visit your county health department’s website for updated vaccine clinic and appointment information:
+If you are currently eligible but have not made an appointment, visit your county health department’s website for updated vaccine clinic and appointment information.

 Iowa

 For Iowa residents, visit the state’s COVID-19 website for information on the vaccine and to find vaccine providers.
 You can also call 211 for vaccine information.
-For additional vaccine clinic announcements, you can visit:

 More Resources